Professor Alireza Tourani-Rad

 - International Finance

-Professor Tourani-Rad has published extensively, in excess of seventy five refereed articles, covering financial markets, corporate finance and governance, investment analysis, and mutual fund performance.
+Professor Tourani-Rad has published extensively, in excess of 130 publications, covering financial markets, corporate finance and governance, investment analysis, and mutual fund performance.
 Professor Tourani-Rad was named one of the most prolific authors in finance, ranked among the top 2% worldwide ["Prolific Authors in the Finance Literature: A Half Century of Contributions", 2005, Journal of Finance Literature].

 Current Research Projects: